aserto-dev/aserto-node/README.md

 - `options`: a javascript map containing at least `{ authorizerServiceUrl, policyName, policyRoot }` as well as `authorizerApiKey` and `tenantId` for the hosted authorizer
 - `packageName`: a string representing the policy package name (optional)
-- `resourceMap`: a map of key/value pairs to use as the resource context for evaluation (optional)
+- `resourceMap`: an optional resource context to send the authorizer.
+This can be either an object or a function that takes an HTTP request and returns an object.

 #### options argument